FTC7393/evlib_book/src/state_machine_framework/StateTimer.md

 StateTimer is a simple timer that can be used in a simple state machine.
 It is not used in the current state machine framework, but it is here in case anyone needs it for something.
-For a timer that is used in the framework, see [[EndConditions]].
+For a timer that is used in the framework, see [EndConditions](EndConditions.md).

 [ftc/electronvolts/util/StateTimer.java](https://github.com/FTC7393/state-machine-framework/blob/master/src/ftc/electronvolts/util/StateTimer.java)
 ```java